-Washington, DC building collapse leaves at least 1 trapped, several injured
+Washington, DC building collapse leaves several injured amid storm, firefighters rescue man from rubble

-One person was still trapped in the rubble as of 4 p.m.
+One person was rescued from the rubble after being stuck for about an hour and a half

-A building that was under construction in Washington, D.C. collapsed on Thursday afternoon, leaving at least one person trapped and several others injured.
+A 5-story building that was under construction in Washington, D.C. collapsed on Thursday afternoon, leaving several people injured, including one man who was trapped in the rubble for more than an hour.

-A video posted by DC Fire and EMS showed multiple firefighters using tools to try to dig through the rubble, which is located in northwestern Washington, D.C.
+"We do not know what caused the collapse, but there was a severe storm passing they the area," a spokesperson for DC Fire and EMS told Fox News.
+"Two structures to the right suffered some damage secondary to the collapse and a vacant structure to the right suffered major damage."

+Four people were immediately helped out of the collapsed building and transported to a local hospital when first responders got to the scene at about 3:30 p.m.
+Their injuries were not life-threatening, officials said.

 LIVE UPDATES: SURFSIDE COLLAPSE DEATH TOLL REACHES 18